Quantumx610/my_pomodoro_timer/README.md

 ## Contact

-If you have any questions or suggestions, feel free to open an issue or contact me at your-email@example.com.
+If you have any questions or suggestions, feel free to open an issue or contact me at rajatsoni1345@gmail.com.

----

-You can customize this README with more details or images as needed.